Atlantic Education International

 Atlantic Education International (AEI) was incorporated in 1997.
 At that time, New Brunswick was the first jurisdiction in the world to offer an international/Chinese education partnership.
 This included teaching the New Brunswick curriculum in five schools in China, a dual New Brunswick-Chinese High School Diploma to successful Chinese students, and the opportunity for Chinese students to spend a semester studying in the province.

-This endeavour was made possible through a partnership agreement between the New Brunswick Department of Education and AKD International Inc. Among the world’s leading educational groups, AKD was created in 1994 by the Ministry of Education in China, the Government of Canada, and the New Brunswick Department of Education.
+This endeavour was made possible through a partnership agreement between the New Brunswick Department of Education and AKD International Inc. A leading education group in China, AKD was created in 1994.

 In 2007, AEI started recruiting international students in Mexico, Colombia and Brazil and also began a partnership with The International School of Saint Lucia in the island country of the West Indies.